quietui/quiet/docs/docs/developers/contributing.md

 Events should always be composed.
 Events should only be cancelable if they're actually cancelable by the end user.
 Events should bubble to support delegation unless there's a specific reason not to or if it makes sense to align with the platform, e.g. `quiet-focus` and `quiet-blur`.

+### Console logging

+When necessary, make use of `console.warn()` to inform users of warnings and `console.error()` of errors.
+Use `console.error()` more sparingly.
+The first argument should always be a human-readable message explaining what happened and how to fix it.
+Be verbose, but concise.
+If necessary, the second argument should be a reference to the dispatching element.

+Components should never use `console.log()`.

 ### Whiskers

-Whiskers may only appear on pages where cats are not present.
+For his own safety, Whiskers may only appear on pages where cats are not present.